SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 45 - Potentially Renamed Binaries.md

 You can add any "pair" of expected values in the datatable, which makes it useful if you want to monitor for specific binaries that would've been renamed: rclone, 7-Zip, WinRAR being some of the most common and interesting ones.

-To make this query less resource intensive, you could add a filter first that only looks for processes where the ProcessVerionInfoOriginalFileName has any of the strings you're looking for (e.g.: rclone).
+To make this query less resource intensive, you could add a filter first that only looks for processes where the ProcessVersionInfoOriginalFileName has any of the strings you're looking for (e.g.: rclone).

 #### Author <Optional>
 - **Name:** SecurityAura